 The only viable solution that I have come up with is to use Step Functions Local and rewrite the relevant

 Wait states to wait for only a second.
 We can do this in step 3 above when we create the state machine against Step Functions Local.
 The same can be done to make timeouts shorter as well and therefore make it feasible to test the error paths.
+To learn more about this approach, check out my follow-up post.

 The strategy I outlined above gives us the best of both worlds — end-to-end testing combined with local execution of some test cases that require special attention.